‘RHOBH’ Star Teddi Mellencamp Discusses Denise Richards And Brandi Glanville’s Hookup Rumors

 While Richards has repeatedly denied the allegations, Glanville has continued to fuel the rumors by sharing cryptic posts on her Instagram and Twitter pages.
 As The Inquisitr previously reported, Glanville most recently shared a post on Twitter in which she said she was “not lying” just days after Richards told a fan on Instagram that she has been 100 percent faithful to Phypers.

-According to Mellencamp, she thinks it is a bummer that so much of the drama between Richards and Glanville has been playing out in the press, rather than on the upcoming episodes of the Real Housewives of Beverly Hills, and suggested that because of all the rumors going around, many audience members have already formed their opinions about what went on between them.
+According to Mellencamp, she thinks it is a bummer that so much of the drama between Richards and Glanville has been playing out in the press rather than on the upcoming episodes of the Real Housewives of Beverly Hills, and suggested that because of all the rumors going around, many audience members have already formed their opinions about what went on between them.

 “The audience is going to come in with a biased opinion, because what they’ve read in the press, which may or may not be accurate or what actually happened.
 And I mean, it may be a lot more,” Mellencamp teased.